chocolatey/docs/input/en-us/central-management/setup/service.md

 choco install chocolatey-management-service -y --package-parameters="'/ConnectionString:Server=<RemoteSqlHost>;Database=ChocolateyManagement;Trusted_Connection=True; /Username:<DomainAccount>'" --package-parameters-sensitive="'/Password:<domain account password>'"
 ```

-> ⚠️ **WARNING**
+> :warning: **WARNING**
 >
 > Please ensure the user `<DomainAccount>` has been given `db_datareader` and `db_datawriter` access to the database.
 See [logins and access](./database#step-2-set-up-sql-server-logins-and-access).

-> 📝 **NOTE**: Note the connection string doesn't include credentials.
+> :memo: **NOTE**: Note the connection string doesn't include credentials.
 That's because Windows Authentication for SQL Server uses the context of what is running it and why the service itself needs the right user/password.

 ##### Use Local Windows Account to Local SQL Server